PTSD and ADHD:

 Firehouse Shelter (Birmingham, AL)

-Offers mental health services and crisis support for homeless individuals in the Birmingham area.
+Mental health services and crisis support for homeless individuals.

 Pathways Birmingham